-- Complete all general core curriculum courses from Area A with a grade of C or better. - Earn an overall grade point average of 2.25 (on a 4.0 scale) or higher in Area A (ENGL 1101, ENGL 1102 and MATH) and the following three (3) courses from Area F: ACCT 2101, BUSA 2010, and either ECON 2105 or ECON 2106 whether at Georgia Southwestern State University or at other colleges/universities.
+Complete all general core curriculum courses from Area A with a grade of C or better.

-- Complete a minimum of 60 semester hours from general core curriculum (Areas A-E and PE), required Area F courses, and allowable business core courses while maintaining a minimum grade point average (GPA) of 2.25 (on a 4.0 scale) in Area A, Area F and Business Core/Major courses, whether at Georgia Southwestern State University or other colleges/universities. - Earn at GSW a minimum of 50% of the semester credit hours in business required for the School of Business Administration undergraduate programs.
+- Effective Fall 2013, students must earn an overall grade point average of 2.25 (on a 4.0 scale) or higher in Area A (ENGL 1101, ENGL 1102 and MATH) and the following three (3) courses from Area F: ACCT 2101, BUSA 2010, and either ECON 2105 or ECON 2106 whether at Georgia Southwestern State University or at other colleges/universities.
+Students dropping below the minimum GPA requirement will have 2 semesters to bring their GPA up to the 2.25 level before they would be placed back into the pre-major advising group. - Complete a minimum of 60 semester hours from general core curriculum (Areas A-E and PE), required Area F courses, and allowable business core courses while maintaining a minimum grade point average (GPA) of 2.25 (on a 4.0 scale) in Area A, Area F and Business Core/Major courses, whether at Georgia Southwestern State University or other colleges/universities. - Earn at GSW a minimum of 50% of the semester credit hours in business required for the School of Business Administration undergraduate programs.